fenichawla/StockSwing/README.md

 StockSwing is a webapp which enables any user to query stock price fluctuations for multiple companies very quickly and easily.

-Stock Swing was implemented as a pat of a three week project for Insight Data Engineering fellowship program.
+Stock Swing was implemented as a pat of a project for Insight Data Engineering fellowship program.
 I used historical and real time stock data from Yahoo finance for over 6000 companies listed on NASDAQ, NYSE and AMEX exchanges.

 ##Data pipeline for StockSwing